 “Open Repository provides a hosted solution that is quick and simple to set up, customizable to our needs and easy to use”

-Pat Simons, Bibliographic and Technical Services Manager
+Pat Simons, Bibliographic and Technical Services Manager,

 Roehampton University, London, UK

-In a era of overlapping or conjoined scholarly platforms & services, there is a often a requirement to further integrate, develop or link aspects of different scholarly platforms.
+In a era of overlapping or conjoined scholarly platforms & services, there is often a requirement to further integrate, develop or link aspects of different scholarly platforms.
 Open Repository has undertaken a large range of additional development for clients.

 Recent examples include: integration with Symplectic Elements CRIS for both Manchester Metropolitan University, UK, and the Natural History Museum, London; integration with Converis CRIS for the University of Beds, UK; CMS integration for Practical Action Repository; SAML 2.0 integration for University of Monterrey, Mexico; multi-lingual translations for the Laureate University Network, USA; PlumX Analytic integration for KAUST.

-We are also a paying Registered Service Provider for DuraSpace, a part-commercial entity, part-advocacy body who are based in the United States, and facilitate various facets of activity relating to open-source repository platforms
+We are also a Registered Service Provider for DuraSpace, a part-commercial entity, part-advocacy body who are based in the United States, and facilitate various facets of activity relating to open-source repository platforms

 If you have a particular requirement we can work with you to effectively scope plan & implement your needs.
 We respond to requests for tender.
 We've also worked closely other complimentary platform service providers such as Symplectic, Converis, Papers App, Altmetric, Plum Analytic and Code Computer Love to deliver repository integration.